 I hope everyone is staying safe and following the directives of the CDC.
 This pandemic was very unexpected and occurred so suddenly.
 It also appears that it will be with us for a very long time.
 The “new normal” is what we make it and what we will be doing for a while.
 But I believe we have always been and always will be survivors.
 It will be a Brave New World.

 So our law firm is going to do things a little differently for the near future.
-First, we are not going to be meeting in person as before, instead we will be utilizing emails, phone calls and video conferencing.
+First, we are going to be limiting in person meetings and heavily relying on utilizing emails, phone calls and especially video conferencing.
 I have represented clients from out of state on several occasions where we only meet in cyberspace, never in person.
-I would rather meet face-to-face, but I would much rather keep everyone as safe as possible.
-For new clients, we are answering questions and handling matters via telephone.
-Additional help and answers are available on our website.
+I would prefer meet face-to-face, but I would much rather keep everyone to feel comfortable and safe as possible.
+For in-person meetings, we have plexiglass dividers between clients and attorneys and we are wearing masks.
+We are also completely sanitizing the meeting room/offices after in-person visits.

-As to our mediations, we have a webpage for you to book your dates online…https://matthewpgomez.com/book-an-appointment/ OR, if you prefer, email email@example.com or call us (918)794-5587 and we will send you an updated list of dates and times.
-For now, iIt is safer for all of us that we do pratice social-distancing, but it is also important to take care of business and get on to other matters.
+As to our mediations, we have a webpage for you to book your dates online…https://www.matthewpgomez.com/book-an-appointment/ OR, if you prefer, email email@example.com or call us (918)794-5587 and we will send you an updated list of dates and times.
+We are currently using a blended method for mediations.
+We can either send you a link for a videoconference or you can meet in-person at the office with precautions.
+We can maintain the 6 feet social distance barrier with no problem.

 We will also be using conference calls for those without viable webcam access.